The author is a QUB Pol Sci Honours graduate and has written extensively on imperialism, national liberation struggles and class issues.

 "Seamus Costello spoke for the IRSP and gave a scintillating show of fine humour, history, politics and facts....
 I've ne'er detected his complete of ideology before...
-Is it not a triumph for our radio, TV and newspapers and of the venomous capital of Ireland political denigration machine that none people has ever browse, detected of or seen this man's exceptional dialectical talent and political ability."
+Is it not a triumph for our radio, TV and newspapers and of the venomous capital of Ireland political denigration machine that few people have ever seen this man's exceptional dialectical talent and political ability."

 Doctor Browne finished prophetically by stating:

 "They can shoot him, or to jail him, or get out of his manner, however, they definitely will not stop him.
-Costello the revolutionary Marxist Socialist whose ambition could be a lay, pluralist united Socialist Republic, will not get away till he gets it!"
+Costello the revolutionary Marxist Socialist whose ambition is a lay, pluralist united Socialist Republic, will not go away till he gets it!"

 Nora Connolly-O'Brien, beloved daughter of Irish Marxist thinker and Easter Rising leader, James Connolly, spoke of Seamus Costello:

 "Of all the politicians and political folks with whom I even have had conversations, and WHO referred to as themselves followers of James Connolly, he was the sole one WHO really understood what James Connolly meant once he spoke of his vision of the liberty of the people} people."

 Bernadette Devlin-McAliskey, an early member of the IRSP and long time Republican Socialist, said of Seamus Costello: